By-DevOps-For-DevOps/ecs-iac/README.md

 - Security groups for ECS cluster
 - Public Application Load Balancer

-## Steps to setup
+## Steps to set up

 1. Go the AWS region where we need to deploy the infrastructure
 1. Create your artifact S3 bucket
     - For consistency name it as `ngp-v304-stage` for Dev and Staging env or `ngp-v304-prod` for Prod env.
     - Enable Versioning on artifact bucket
-    - Choose region same as your cloudfromation stack.
+    - Choose region same as your CloudFormation stack.
 1. Clone the repo:
    ```bash
    git clone https://github.com/microservices-today/ecs-iac.git